nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 command may delete a bunch of files you didn't intend to delete with no easy way to recover them.

-You might want to in Finder / Explorer and delete the directory you want instead.
+You might want to open the parent directory in Finder / Explorer and use your operating system's standard delete process instead.

 ## Exercise
 If you'd like to practice the commands from this lesson, follow the directions in this [command line exercise](https://hychalknotes.s3.amazonaws.com/command-line-dolly.md).